GrantGuernsey/2048pythonJs/README.md

 This is a personal project to play 2048 on a webpage using Flask and js

+An important note is after each game is finished, a score file will be saved as a csv.
+This shows all the moves and all the boards that were made during this game.
+My goal is to use this information for a different data science project.
 # Step 1: Setting up the environment
 To run this code you need to do a few python imports first.
 You can copy and paste this into your terminal if you use pip.